-Alternative A- A Class I (literature review) level review was conducted by the DNRC staff archaeologist for the area of potential effect (APE).
+Alternative A-A Class I (literature review) level review was conducted by the DNRC staff archaeologist for the area of potential effect (APE).
 This entailed inspection of project maps, DNRC's sites/site leads database, land use records, General Land Office Survey Plats, and control cards.
-The Class I search results revealed that three Class III inventories have occurred in and around portions of the APE and no cultural or paleontologic resources have been identified.

-Proposed developments are expected to have No Effect to Antiquities, so no additional archaeological investigative work will be conducted.
+The Class I search revealed that no cultural or paleontological resources have been identified in the APE.
+Because of the limited amount of associated ground disturbance, no additional archaeological investigative work will be conducted.
 However, if previously unknown cultural or paleontological materials are identified during project related activities, all work will cease until a professional assessment of such resources can be made.